softawaregmbh/cognitiveservice-videocapture-client/README.md

 I regularly demonstrate how to use the [Microsoft Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/) and tried to find a way how to send a webcam live stream directly to the Cognitive Services.

-The [Cognitive-Samples-VideoFrameAnalysis](https://github.com/microsoft/Cognitive-Samples-VideoFrameAnalysis) project from Microsoft didn't fulfill all my requirements, especially I wanted a .NET Core 3 WPF application with dependency injection and MVVM.
+The [Cognitive-Samples-VideoFrameAnalysis](https://github.com/microsoft/Cognitive-Samples-VideoFrameAnalysis) project didn't fulfill all my requirements, especially I was looking for a .NET Core 3 WPF application with dependency injection and MVVM.

 So.. here it is.
-Feel free to use it, any feedback (our pull request) is welcome!
+Feel free to use it, any feedback (or pull request) is welcome!

 ![Screenshot of the Video Capture application](videograbber-cognitiveservices-screenshot.png)

 ## Usage
 The main application uses the [OpenCvSharp](https://github.com/shimat/opencvsharp) wrapper to grab frames from the webcam.
-In a configurable frequency (see constructor of _MainViewModel_, default is 1 second) the frame is sent to instances of _IImageAnalyzer_ implementations.
+In a configurable frequency (see constructor of _MainViewModel_, default is 1 second) the frame is sent to _IImageAnalyzer_ implementations.

-Currently two _IImageAnalyzers_ are available: _ComputerVision_ and _CustomVision_. .NET Core dependency injection is used to instantiate and configure them.
+Currently two _IImageAnalyzers_ are available: _ComputerVision_ and _CustomVision_.

+.NET Core dependency injection is used to instantiate and configure them.

 You can easily extend the application by creating your own _IImageAnalyzer_ implementations.